Ford Thunderbird (second generation): Design

 The new Thunderbird had a distinct new styling theme.
-The design was driven entirely by the styling department and approved before the engineering was considered.
+The styling department drove the design entirely and approved it before the engineering was considered.
 The design was one of two proposals, styled primarily by Joe Oros, who later worked on the 1964 Ford Mustang.
 However, the losing proposal, styled by Elwood Engel, would gain its own place in Ford Motor Company history: after minor revisions, it would become the 1961 Lincoln Continental.

-The four-seat Thunderbird was designed with unibody construction, eschewing a separate chassis.
+The four-seat Thunderbird was designed with unibody construction, eschewing a separate chassis shared with the all-new Lincoln built at the all new factory in Wixom, Michigan.
 The intent was to allow the maximum interior space in a relatively small exterior package.
 The 1958 Thunderbird was only 52.5 inches tall, nearly 9 inches shorter than an average American sedan; the Thunderbird had only 5.8 inches of ground clearance.
 Ford incorporated the higher drivetrain tunnel that was required in a lower car into a center console dividing both front and rear seats which featured ashtrays, switches, and minor controls.